Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 It's essential to know how the workload in the SDDC is doing.
 Similar to how you would monitor things such as CPU usage, OS logs, and security alerts, to name a few, these same elements are monitored in the SDDC.
 The critical difference is that it is possible now to leverage cloud-native plus existing VMware tools into your operating model.
 Tools include but are not limited to enabling VMware VROPs, installing Azure Monitor agents, and any third-party monitoring/reporting tool used today on-prem.
 For more information, see [application monitoring](/application-platform.md)

 ### Recommendation

-- Discuss and document thresholds for CPU, Memory, and disk I/O
+- Discuss and establish baselines based on performance data
--
+- Use application performance monitoring (APM) tools to gain performance insights and the application code level.
+- Use a combination of monitoring techniques such as synthetic transactions, heartbeat monitoring, and endpoint monitoring
+- Integrate alerts with collaboration messaging tools such as Microsoft Teams

 ## Assessment Questions
  - Are thresholds defined for CPU, Memory, and disks?